Khaos Studios

 We obsess over the small things

 Last month we spent the better part of a week tweaking a 300 ms transition.
 Then we rewrote an audio pipeline because the latency was 4 ms too high to feel right.
-Nobody asked us to.
-That's the point.
+Most people would never notice either one.
+We use these apps every day, so we do.

 Everything starts as a thing we wanted